PHP-DI/PHP-DI/doc/how-it-works.md

 A container instance has the following sub-components:

 - a `DefinitionManager` that returns a `Definition` for an entry name
-- a `Factory` to create instances from the definitions
+- an `Injector` to create instances from the definitions

 ### Definitions